kmoppel/kmoppel.github.io/_posts/2024-01-05-best-pgdump-compression-settings-in-2024.md

 As I'm not exactly a statistician I decided to ignore some more complex statistical models and go for the simplest thing that made sense to - by equally prioritizing speed and output size.
-In short - I normalized all test runs against both the shortest time and smallest output byte size (in context of each dataset) and just summed the normalized values together to get a "score" or a "grade", where lower is better) for a particular method and level, per dataset.
-Meaning a perfect score would be 2 - having both the smallest output and fastest execution.
+In short - I normalized all test runs against both the shortest time and smallest output byte size (in context of each dataset) and just summed the normalized values together to get a "score" or a "grade", (where lower is better) for a particular method and level, per dataset - meaning a perfect score would be 2 - having both the smallest output and fastest execution.

 I do hope this calculation flies, but just in case the [SQL](https://gist.github.com/kmoppel/3fe12db152fd38a0a98bd7de35bf7feb#file-pg_dump_compression_method_level_score-sql)